Top

 Project Members

-Satoru Miyamoto Nagoya University Graduate School of Engineering Project Associate Professor
+Satoru Miyamoto Nagoya University Graduate School of Engineering Designated Associate Professor

-Yukiko Kobayashi Nagoya University Graduate School of Engineering Technical Assistant
+Yukiko Kobayashi Nagoya University Graduate School of Engineering Technical Staff

 R&D Themes 4-1: Picosecond Electron Wave Packet Generation and High-Fidelity Control of Electron Wave Packet Qubits